World Cuisines

 Indian Street Foods

 Street food is central to Indian food culture, with each region, state and city having its own delicacies and local favorites.
-Many regional Indian foods enjoyed along its bustling streets can be found across the country under different names or spellings.
-Most street foods are simple, filling dishes that are easy to make and eat on the go but are still rich with the bold flavors and aromas of fried dough, savory vegetables and toasted spices.
+However, many regional Indian street foods can be found across the country, just under different names or spellings.

 5. Samosas

 Arguably the most popular street food in India, samosas are fried or baked pastry pockets with a savory filling such as spiced potatoes, onions and peas.
 With origins dating back to around the 10th century, versions of samosas with different shapes and fillings can be found throughout Asia, Africa and the Middle East.
-The samosa has become an iconic Indian food recognized all around the world.

 fried, triangular samosas with garnishes and sauce